E18.0 Faculty Leave for Professional/Career Development

 Obligations for Further Service

-Once the request for professional development leave has been approved, the provost will notify the recipient in writing of specific conditions of the leave.
-Specific information about salary and benefits during the leave will be sent to the recipient by Human Resources.
+Once the request for professional/career development leave has been approved, the provost will notify the recipient in writing of specific conditions of the leave.
+Specific information about salary and benefits during the leave will be sent to the recipient by the Department of Human Resources.

 Summary of Accomplishments